iamnandini/air_quality_prediction/README.md

 # air_quality_prediction
 A Concatenated model for the prediction of Air Quality Index of Delhi.
+In this project I used four models linear regression, random forest, decision tree regressor and support vector regressor with grid search.
+For the final concatenation of the project I used stacking regressor and linear regressor as the final estimator.

 # Dependencies
 - Pandas